Data shows how Democratic Twitter primary differs from 'real world'

 Take a look at which 2020 candidates were driving the conversation on Twitter through the month of June, according to data from Socially Mined, a digital marketing agency.

-Vermont Sen. Bernie Sanders leads with followers by a landslide – 17.7 million for him, versus 7.7 million for Massachusetts Sen. Elizabeth Warren, 4.4 million for New Jersey Sen. Cory Booker, 3.6 million for former Vice President Joe Biden and 3.4 million for California Sen. Kamala Harris.
+Sen. Bernie Sanders, I-Vt., leads with followers by a landslide — 17.7 million for him, versus 7.7 million for Massachusetts Sen. Elizabeth Warren, 4.4 million for New Jersey Sen. Cory Booker, 3.6 million for former Vice President Joe Biden and 3.4 million for California Sen. Kamala Harris.
+(Several candidates have multiple Twitter accounts, so Socially Mined combined their accounts in this analysis.)

-Going by “engagement rate” on Twitter, a measure that looks at “likes” and “retweets” on the platform, the leader is South Bend Indiana Mayor Pete Buttigieg, followed by Harris, Minnesota Sen. Amy Klobuchar, Warren and former Vice President Biden.
+Going by “engagement rate” on Twitter, a measure that looks at “likes” and “retweets” on the platform, the leader is Mayor Pete Buttigieg of South Bend, Indiana, followed by Harris, Minnesota Sen. Amy Klobuchar, Warren and Biden.

 And looking at “mentions” on the platform, again it’s Sanders with a big lead, with more than 4.1 million mentions, compared to 3.5 million for Biden, 3.3 million for Warren, 2.7 million for Harris and 996,000 for Buttigieg.